43 Geography Trivia Questions [With Answers]

 Answer: Greenland, at roughly 2.17 million km² (836,330 mi²).

-Why it stumps people: The real question is why Greenland is an island and Australia is a continent.
-Australia is about 3.5 times larger, so size alone doesn’t determine the distinction.
-The convention is tectonic: Australia sits on its own plate, while Greenland sits on the North American plate.
+Why it trips people: The deeper puzzle is why Greenland is an island and Australia is a continent.
+Australia is about 3.5 times larger, so size alone can’t draw the line.
+The convention is tectonic.
+Australia sits on its own plate, while Greenland rides the North American plate.

 42. Which famous city straddles two continents?
 (Hard)